autogluon/autogluon/docs/tutorials/course/algorithm.md

 ```

 In this example, trials are stopped early after 1, 3, or 9 epochs.
 Only a small
-fraction of most promising jobs run for the full number of 10 epochs.
+fraction of the most promising jobs run for the full number of 10 epochs.
 Since the
 majority of trials are stopped early, we can afford a larger `num_trials`.
 Visualize the results: